lsst-sqre/sqr-098/index.md

 Because the graphs are not just static plots, but rich [plotly](https://plotly.com) Javascript objects, rendering that notebook's output to static graphics has proven difficult.

+So I redid the tests with [fio](https://github.com/axboe/fio/) and the plots in Matplotlib, and that let me export the notebook as PDF much more easily.

 ### Summary

 NFSv3 performs as expected.
 Notably, once you get data large enough to exhaust the cache on the Kubernetes container, and files sufficiently large that it is in fact the transfer and not the open/close/metadata manipulation that dominates the time, you run into the defined service limits.